bmidf/bmidf/README.md

 Experience with React Native.
 Strong communication skills both verbally and written in English.
 Collaboration and team working skills.

-This text was recognized by the built-in Ocrad engine.
-A better transcription may be attained by right clicking on the selection and changing the OCR engine to "Tesseract" (under the "Language" menu).
-This message can be removed in the future by unchecking "OCR Disclaimer" (under the Options menu).
-More info: http://projectnaptha.com/ocrad

 - 📫 How to reach me? **55makharadze@gmail.com**

 ## Connect with me